Water Supply and Sanitation in Emergencies

 Case study and exam where the participants will apply knowledge and skills acquired during the course

 A combination of lectures, group work, practical exercises, self/-group study, case studies, presentations and discussions in plenary.
 The main emphasis will be on participatory approaches and active learning.
 The practical exercises include latrine construction, water purification and other hands-on tasks that will combine theory and practice.

 Accredited 2006; re-accredited 2008 in Paris.

 Course book: Engineering in Emergencies - A Practical Guide for Relief Workers by Jan Davis & Robert Lambert.

 Individual 4-hour written exam using essay questions.
 Grading according to the Danish 7-scale.

 The applicants must live up to the Master of Disaster Management admission criteria.

 The number of participants is limited to 40.
 The course may be cancelled if there are less than 12 participants.

 For all other students.

-For approximate exchange rates between DKK (Danish Krone) and other currencies please contact your bank or visit this website.
+For approximate exchange rates between DKK (Danish Krone) and other currencies please contact your bank or use fx X-rates.com to calculate your currency.
 All fees are subject to regulation.